 Third-party apps will now be able to use TouchID.
 However, as before, the fingerprint data will remain only on the iOS device.
 This should make it allot easier to log into Facebook and Twitter, as well as make mobile payments.

-Similar to OS X Yosemite, Spotlight in iOS 8 gains a few new tricks.
-Now, you will be able to search for apps — not just on your device, but ones that you might want to download — points of interest, news and restaurants.
-You can also search for songs, and Spotlight will show results from your library as well as ones in iTunes, too.
+Similar to as in OS X Yosemite, Spotlight in iOS 8 gains a few new tricks.
+Now you will be able to search for apps — not just on your device, but ones that you might want to download — as well as geographic points of interest, news and restaurants.
+You can also search for songs, and Spotlight will show results from your library as well as ones in iTunes.
 If you search for a movie, Spotlight will bring up local theater listings, as well as content available for streaming.

 Finally, predictive typing has come to iOS.
-Apple’s QuickType, as it’s called, will now suggest words and phrases based not just on who you’re typing, but in what app you’re using, too.
-Otherwise, the keyboard looks the same as before, so there’s no dedicated number row above the keyboard just yet.
+Apple’s QuickType, as it’s called, will now suggest words and phrases based not just on who you’re writing to, but also in what app you’re writing.
+Otherwise, the keyboard looks the same as before — with still no dedicated number row above the keyboard.

 However, Apple now supports third-party keyboards, such as Swype, which will no doubt please many power users.